Peer Wellbeing Mentors

 Nationality: Portuguese

-Being a Peer Wellbeing Mentor embodies my commitment to fostering holistic growth within our student community.
-It means being a compassionate ally, a patient listener, and a guide through life's challenges.
 This role is an opportunity to create a safe haven where individuals can openly share their struggles and triumphs.
 Witnessing personal transformations and empowering others to embrace their strengths fuels my sense of purpose.
 Each interaction is a chance to inspire resilience, promote mental wellness, and cultivate a culture of empathy.
-As a Peer Wellbeing Mentor, I am dedicated to nurturing a supportive network that uplifts every individual on their journey to self-discovery and happiness.

 Tips:

-Prioritise Self-Care: Make time for activities you enjoy, eat well, exercise regularly, and ensure you get enough sleep.
+Prioritise self-care: Make time for activities you enjoy, eat well, exercise regularly, and ensure you get enough sleep.

-Connect with Others: Build a support network of friends, peers, and mentors.
+Connect with others: Build a support network of friends, peers, and mentors.
 Join clubs, societies, or online groups to connect with like-minded individuals.

 Photo of Tina Lu